 On the Baryonic Tully Fisher relation plot we show UGC~12591 falls far below the well established linear relation of slope $\rm \sim4$.
 All other known fast rotating and massive spirals like J2345-0449, NGC~1961, NGC~6753 and other super massive spirals also follow the same trend.
 After inclusion of hot X-ray halo baryons detected in J2345-0449, NGC~1961 and NGC~6753, they all fall exactly on the classic BTF relation of slope $\rm \sim 3.7 - 4$.
 On the contrary, UGC~12591 still falls much below of that line even after including the hot halo gas mass extrapolated upto its virial radius.
 This could indicate a deviation or breakdown in the self-similar scaling relation governing BTFR due to some non-gravitational processes such as AGN feedback, supernova blowout, bulge formation or a longer radiative cooling time of baryons in CGM, due to some heating process.

-UGC~12591 is found host to a super massive black hole of mass $\rm 6.18\times 10^{8} M_{\sun}$ which at the present moment is quiescent, i.e., neither we see large scale ($\rm > 1 kpc$) radio jets nor is the black hole contributing significantly to the mid-IR SED, ruling out the presence of strong radiative feedback from a bright AGN.
-A compact central radio source having 1.4 GHz luminosity of $\rm L_{1.4} = $ 3.01$\pm 0.92 \times 10^{32}$ W is found which can possibly be attributed to radio emission of an AGN.
-Possible role of intense AGN activity and energetic feedback of this black hole in the past, in quenching the star formation activity is discussed.
+UGC~12591 is host to a supermassive black hole of mass $\rm (6.18\pm2.61)\times 10^{8} M_{\sun}$ which at the present moment is quiescent, i.e. we see neither large-scale ($\rm > 1 kpc$) radio jets nor is the black hole contributing significantly to the mid-IR SED, ruling out the presence of strong radiative feedback from a bright AGN.
+A compact central radio source having 1.4 GHz luminosity of $\rm L_{1.4} = $ (3.01$\pm 0.92) \times 10^{32}$ W is found which can possibly be attributed to radio emission of an AGN.
+The possible role of intense AGN activity and energetic feedback of this black hole in the past, in quenching the star formation activity is discussed.

-In this paper we showed that a super massive and highly star formation quenched, fast rotating spiral galaxy like UGC~12591 is extremely unusual.
-Indeed, UGC~12591 is one of the rare, most massive such galaxies known in the local universe.
+In this paper we showed that UGC~12591 is one of the rare, most massive, fast rotating galaxies known in the local universe.
+It has a large stellar mass and highly star formation quenched state.
 Because it is not obvious how this galaxy acquired such a range of extraordinary properties, it poses many challenges to theoretical models.
-Further investigations via muti-wavelength observations of it hold the key for understanding the coevolution of black holes and massive disk galaxies, the strong quenching of star formation, the complex interplay of dark-matter and baryonic physics taking place in massive halos, and the role played by AGN feedback and bulge formation in its evolution, which will help in explaining the unique characteristics displayed by this galaxy.
+Further investigations via multi-wavelength observations of it hold the key for understanding the coevolution of black holes and massive disc galaxies, the strong quenching of star formation, the complex interplay of dark-matter and baryonic physics taking place in massive halos, and the role played by AGN feedback and bulge formation in its evolution, which will help in explaining the unique characteristics displayed by this galaxy.